tableau/tabcmd/docs/index.md

         The tabcmd Setup program creates logs in C:\Users\<user>\AppData\Local\Temp you can use if you have problems installing tabcmd.
 The logs use the naming convention Tableau_Server_Command_Line_Utility_(<version_code>)_##############.log.

-    - **For Linux**:
+    * **Linux**
         <div class="alert alert-info"><b>Note</b>: To run tabcmd on a Linux computer, you must have Java 8 (also called Java 1.8) installed.
 On RHEL-like systems this will be installed as a dependency when you install tabcmd.
-On Debian-like systems, you need to install Java 8 (1.8) separately if it is not already installed.</div>
+On Debian-like systems, you need to install Java 8 (1.8) separately if it is not already installed.

         a.
 Log on as a user with sudo access to the tabcmd computer.

         b.
 Navigate to the directory where you copied the .rpm or .deb package that you downloaded.